plum-css/plum/_docs/documentation.md

 navigation: false
 ---

-Documentation and example templates will be used to create a [living styleguide](https://github.com/kss-node/kss/blob/spec/SPEC.md#style-guide) to help develop and test your application.
+Documentation and example templates are used to create a [living styleguide](https://github.com/kss-node/kss/blob/spec/SPEC.md#style-guide) to help develop and test your application.

 ## How does it work?